 As an undergraduate student, you must complete 70 percent overall of total hours attempted and must maintain at least an overall 2.0 GPA in order to maintain financial aid satisfactory academic progress.
 As a graduate student, you must complete 75 percent overall of total hours attempted and must maintain at least an overall 3.0 GPA.
 You should familiarize yourself with the Satisfactory Academic Progress policy as it applies to academic standing and eligibility for financial aid.

-To appeal an Undergraduate Academic Standing Suspension, you must submit a written appeal with supporting documentation and a current UTB/TSC unofficial transcript to the Office of the Vice President for Academic Affairs (forms are available at the VPAA Office).
-To appeal a Maximum Hours Suspension, you must submit an approved degree plan to the Financial Aid Office with an analysis by the academic advisor indicating the total remaining hours required for program completion.
-To appeal a Graduate Suspension from financial aid, you must submit a written appeal with supporting documentation to the Financial Aid Office.
-Maximum Hour Suspension and Graduate Suspension forms are available at the Financial Aid Office.
+To appeal an Undergraduate Academic Standing Suspension, you must submit a written appeal with supporting documentation and a current UTB unofficial transcript to the Office of the Vice President for Academic Affairs (forms are available at the VPAA Office).
+To appeal a Maximum Hours Suspension, you must submit an approved degree plan to Financial Aid with an analysis by the academic advisor indicating the total remaining hours required for program completion.
+To appeal a Graduate Suspension from financial aid, you must submit a written appeal with supporting documentation to Financial Aid.
+Maximum Hour Suspension and Graduate Suspension forms are available online at the Financial Aid website.

 You are placed on holds and bars if you owe money to the institution, have defaulted on a student loan or owe a repayment to a federal or state financial aid program.
 This hold will prevent you from registering and/or having academic transcripts sent to other schools.

-As a student loan borrower, you are required to attend an entrance loan counseling session in person or you may be eligible to complete the online entrance counseling session if you were previously awarded a loan at UTB/TSC and are interested in receiving another loan.
-Contact the Financial Aid Office at 956-882-8277 to make an appointment for an in-person entrance loan counseling session if you are a new borrower at UTB/TSC.
+As a student loan borrower, you are required to attend the online entrance counseling session if you were previously awarded a loan at UTB and are interested in receiving another loan.